jmcdonaldseeds/citi-bike-prediction/README.md

 # Citi Bike Trip Duration Prediction

-This project explores and models trip durations from NYC's Citi Bike system using both **R** and **Python**.
-It combines exploratory data analysis, multiple linear regression, and basic machine learning to understand and predict how long users ride based on time and rider behavior.
+This project analyzes and predicts trip durations from NYC's Citi Bike system using both R and Python.
+It combines exploratory data analysis, feature engineering, and gradient boosting to model ride behavior across time and location.
+A supervised machine learning model was trained on 50,000+ rides using engineered features, reducing prediction error by 28% compared to a naive baseline.
+Additional analysis includes feature scaling, residual diagnostics, and trip density heatmaps to identify demand hotspots and system inefficiencies.

 ---